phil-holland/csgo-impact-rating/README.md

 ## Donate

-Whilst CS:GO Impact Rating is completely free to use, donations are incredibly appreciated!
+CS:GO Impact Rating is completely free to use, but any donations are incredibly appreciated!
 Buy me a coffee with the following link:

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/PhilHolland)